benjaminjellis/turbo/README.md

 ## 2. 🔪 Sharp Bits

-- The underlying AWS Rust SDK is experimental so there may be bugs
+- The underlying AWS Rust SDK is developer preview so there may be bugs
 - turbo's API isn't yet stable so may be subject to change across versions